ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

 </div>

-==== What you might see if there were errors ====
+### What you might see if there were errors

 If instead, you see someting like this, it means you didn't pass some tests:

 ![error](/lab/lab01/submit.cs.error-50pct.png){:height="500px"}

 If you are seeing something like that, try to understand the feedback you are getting before asking questions.
-Then if you are still stuck, ask a TA for help.
+Then if you are still stuck, ask for help.
 For example, the output above shows that the student forgot the "colon" (<code>:</code>) in the output.

 = Evaluation and Grading =

-To earn full credit for this lab:

-* (120 pts) You should have successfully submitted both myProg01.cpp and myProg02.cpp  via submit.cs and received a "green" indication that it passed all the tests for expected output.
+To earn full credit for this lab (120 pts) you should have successfully submitted both myProg01.cpp and myProg02.cpp  via submit.cs and received a "green" indication that it passed all the tests for expected output.

 <div id="diff_table_div">
 <div class="row-fluid"><div class="pull-left well well-small"><h3 style="color:green">Passed Tests</h3><table border="1">